Car Hire in Split

 Ultra Europe Festival

-Ultra Europe is an electronic music festival that was held for the first time in Croatia, in Split on June 27–29, 2014 by Ultra Europe Ltd. The festival has become one of the most visited festivals in South-Eastern Europe with ticket sales growing each year.
-It takes place for three days on five different stages at the Poljud stadium.
-Some of the world's best DJs are performing live to tens of thousands of people every year.
+Ultra Europe is an electronic music festival held for the first time in Croatia in Split on June 27–29, 2014, by Ultra Europe Ltd. The festival has become one of the most visited festivals in South-Eastern Europe, with ticket sales growing each year.
+It takes three days on five different stages at the Poljud stadium.
+Some of the world's best DJs perform live to tens of thousands of people every year.
 The full lineup included more than 100 artists from all around the globe.
-Headliners can include David Guetta, Avicii, Afrojack, Knife Party, Axwell & Ingrosso and Alesso just
+Headliners include David Guetta, Avicii, Afrojack, Knife Party, Axwell & Ingrosso and Alesso.

 Split Summer Festival

 Hey, guys!
 Have you ever heard of the Split Summer Festival?
 If not, let me tell you more about it!
-The Split Summer Festival is a music festival that takes place in Split Croatia which lasts for ten days.
+The Split Summer Festival is a music festival in Split, Croatia and lasts for ten days.
 It usually starts at the end of July and ends on the first day of August.
-The festival has a long and proud tradition of hosting performances from all ranges, be they classical opera or jazz concerts.
-The most important venue for this event is the Croatian National Theatre in Split which hosts many performances throughout each year too!
+The festival has a long and proud tradition of hosting performances from all ranges, whether classical opera or jazz concerts.
+The most important venue for this event is the Croatian National Theatre in Split, which also hosts many performances each year!

 Bacvice Beach Festival

-Bacvice beach festival is one of the most popular events in the Zadar region during this summer period.
-This music event is organized by the Surfers organization from Zadar.
-It usually lasts two days-29th and 30th of June every year.
-Bacvice beach festival is visited by thousands of people, who gather at the peninsula Bacvice near Zadar to enjoy the best hits played by famous artists i.e Chris Brown, Parov Stelar, Robin Schulz, Dennis Lloyd etc. The majority of visitors are young people between 22nd and 30sth years old but there are also some older people with their children enjoying good music on Bacvicas beaches. in Split Croatia.
+Bacvice beach festival is one of the most popular events in the Zadar region this summer.
+The Surfers organization from Zadar organizes this music event.
+It usually lasts two days-29th and 30th of June, every year.
+Bacvice beach festival gathers at the peninsula Bacvice near Zadar to enjoy the best hits played by famous artists, i.e. Chris Brown, Parov Stelar, Robin Schulz, Dennis Lloyd etc. Most visitors are young people between 22nd and 30sth years old, but some older people with their children enjoy good music on Bacvicas beaches.
+In Split, Croatia.